TL;DR: How to Develop a Mobile App

 ????Practical tip: Choosing the right platform early prevents duplication of effort later

-4. UI/UX Design Depth
+4. UI/UX Design Complexity

 Design complexity impacts both time and cost.